dgeb/json-api/format/index.md

 The URL for a collection of resources **SHOULD** be formed from the resource type.

-For example, a collection of photos will have the URL:
+For example, a collection of resources of type "photos" will have the URL:

 ```text
 /photos